Hour two, Sean Hannity Show, toll-free on numbers 800-941-Sean, if you want to be a part of the program.

 That's defrauding the government.

-And then they altered intelligence to support their bogus narrative.
+And then they altered intelligence to support their bogus narrative, abuse of power.

-And you can expect a lineup of whistleblowers who are prepared to implicate that, and others who were involved in the conspiracy to defraud the government, deprivation of rights under color of law, and obstruction of justice in what turned out to be a very elaborate cover-up that I think extends to the law fair indictments,
+And you can expect a lineup of whistleblowers who are prepared to implicate them and others who were involved in the conspiracy to defraud the government, deprivation of rights under color of law, and obstruction of justice in what turned out to be a very elaborate cover-up that I think extends to the lawfare indictments,

-as John mentioned, uh brought by special counsel Jack Smith, a Mar-a-Lago raid, and a continuing cover-up.
+as John mentioned, brought by special counsel Jack Smith, a Mar-a-Lago raid, and a continuing cover-up.

 What else is coming this week, John Solomon?